thirdelement/goal-getter/TESTING.md

 <div align="left"><img src="static/images/readme-images/issue11-elif.png"></div>

 12. The notification received when validation is not met does is outside the viewport display.
-- Fix: Add notification in the same location as other flash messages as well as directly above submit button.
+**Fix:** Add notification in the same location as other flash messages as well as directly above submit button.
 <div align="left"><img src="static/images/readme-images/issue12.png"></div>

 13. If the user clicks on the Way Forward tab instead of clicking Next button their Options are not saved and so not available in the Wayforward tab drop-down menu.

-- Fix: Remove data-toggle=”tab” from the Way Forward tab so the Next button is the only option to move between tabs.
+**Fix:** Remove data-toggle=”tab” from the Way Forward tab so the Next button is the only option to move between tabs.
 <div align="left"><img src="static/images/readme-images/issue13.png"></div>

 14. Access can be gained to a user page without a session cookie.

-- Fix: Add a check on each route in app.py that a user is logged in.
+**Fix:** Add a check on each route in app.py that a user is logged in.
 <div align="left"><img src="static/images/readme-images/issue14.png"></div>

 - If not re-direct them to the login page and display a message.
 <div align="left"><img src="static/images/readme-images/issue14-cannot-access.png"></div>
-15. Adding the checked/unchecked boolean to the end of the input tag is an error in HTML validator.
+15. Adding the checked/unchecked boolean to the end of an input tag produces an error in the HTML validator.
 <div align="left"><img src="static/images/readme-images/issue15.png"></div>

 <div align="left"><img src="static/images/readme-images/issue15-error.png"></div>

 - This was due to using the incorrect ‘unchecked’ Boolean in the URL route.
 <div align="left"><img src="static/images/readme-images/issue15-share1.png"></div>

-- This has been replaced with:
+**Fix:** This has been replaced with:
 <div align="left"><img src="static/images/readme-images/issue15-share2.png"></div>

 ### Unresolved bugs